NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 dict, or list of MinMaxFloat dicts): The structure's rotation in the scene
 - `shape` (string, or list of strings): The shape (object type) of this object in each scene.
 For a list, a new shape will be randomly chosen for each scene.
 Must be a valid [tool shape](#Lists).
+If set, `length` and `width` are ignored.
 Default: random
-- `guide_rails` (bool, or list of bools): If True, guide rails will be generated to guide the tool in the direction it is oriented.
-If a target exists, the guide rails will extend to the target.
-Default: random
+- `length` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): The length of the tool.
+Tools only have specific sizes and the values much match exactly.
+Valid lengths are integers 4 to 9.
+If shape is set, this value is ignored.
+Default: Use shape
+- `width` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts):  The width of the tool.
+Tools only have specific sizes and the values much match exactly.
+Valid widths are 0.5, 0.75, 1.0.
+If shape is set, this value is ignored.
+Default: Use shape

 #### TripleDoorConfig